yellowmessenger/documentation/docs/platform_concepts/Getting Started/oauth.md

 ----

-## Enable role-based OAuth access on yellow.ai platform
+## Role-based access through OAuth

 Yellow.ai platform supports various user roles, such as developer, agent and admins.
 You can configure different roles within your OAuth app and assign users to each role as per your requirement.